isomerpages/moe-holyinnocentshigh/_curriculum/Programmes/Information on Sexuality Education 2023.md

 1\.
 Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.

 2\.
 Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable via the link titled “[Annex A](https://drive.google.com/file/d/1CyjHhv4TSe8Mat2Nt6XZI0HqukFU6aDT/view?usp=sharing)”.
-The completed form is to be submitted by 04/02/2022.
+This form will be distributed to parents at the start of the year and is also downloadable via the link titled [Annex A](https://drive.google.com/file/d/1eOPqzaOZDIOtF95C-Kj0UEs1Bcm62oGR/view?usp=sharing) The completed form is to be submitted by 04/02/2022.

 3\.
 Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable via the link titled “[Annex B](https://drive.google.com/file/d/1AN9s7c45wZ0YHeXQsJ7e5t-sjf8trsea/view?usp=sharing)”.
-The completed form is to be submitted by 04/03/2022.
+This form will be distributed to parents at the start of the year and is also downloadable via the link titled [Annex B](https://drive.google.com/file/d/1nqEXQ67hjUGIh9MKR6x4-To7-CxenJLk/view?usp=sharing)  The completed form is to be submitted by 04/03/2022.

 4\.
 Parents can contact the school at 62833381 or [hihs@moe.edu.sg](mailto:hihs@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.